Traffic slow on Auckland Harbour Bridge after early morning crash northbound

 Advertisement

-A white car could be seen on it's side, blocking at least two northbound lanes.
+A white car could be seen on its side, blocking at least two northbound lanes.

-Northbound traffic was backed up in St Mary's Bay as the yellow lights of road workers could be seen attempting to clear the scene.
+Northbound traffic was backed up in St Marys Bay as the yellow lights of road workers could be seen attempting to clear the scene.

 A police spokeswoman said they were called to the crash about 5.30am.

-A tow truck was on-site at 6am and no injuries had been reported.
+A tow truck was on-site at 6am, she said.

+The crash was cleared at 6.19am but traffic remained congested to Wellington St.

+According to St John, two patients were transported to Auckland Hospital in moderate and minor conditions.